TheCaptain989/radarr-striptracks/README.md

 The only events/notification triggers that have been tested are **On Import** and **On Upgrade**

 ### Batch Mode
 Batch mode allows the script to be executed independently of Radarr or Sonarr.
-It converts the file specified on the command line and ignores any environment variables that are normally expected to be set by the video management program.
+It converts the file specified on the command-line and ignores any environment variables that are normally expected to be set by the video management program.

 Using this function, you can easily process all of your video files in any subdirectory at once.
 See the [Batch Example](./README.md#batch-example) below.

 #### Script Execution Differences in Batch Mode
 Because the script is not called from within Radarr or Sonarr, expect the following behavior while in Batch Mode:
-* *The file name must be specified on the command line.*<br/>(The `-f` option places the script in Batch Mode)
+* *The filename must be specified on the command-line.*<br/>(The `-f` option places the script in Batch Mode)
-* *No audio or subtitles language detection occurs.*<br/>Both the audio and subtitles languages must be specified on the command line.
+* *No audio or subtitles language detection occurs.*<br/>Both the audio and subtitles languages must be specified on the command-line.
 * *The `:org` language code is meaningless.*<br/>The original video language cannot be determined without the Radarr database.
 * *The resultant MKV embedded title attribute is set to the basename of the file minus the extension.*<br/>The canonical name of the movie/TV show cannot otherwise be determined.
 * *Radarr or Sonarr APIs are not called and their database is not updated.*<br/>This may require a manual rescan of converted videos.
 * *Original video files are deleted.*<br/>The Recycle Bin function is not available.

 #### Batch Example
-To keep English and Unknown audio and English subtitles on all video files ending in .MKV, .AVI, or .MP4 in the `/movies` directory, enter the following at the Linux command line:
+To keep English and Unknown audio and English subtitles on all video files ending in .MKV, .AVI, or .MP4 in the `/movies` directory, enter the following at the Linux command-line:

 ```shell
 find /movies/ -type f \( -name "*.mkv" -o -name "*.avi" -o -name "*.mp4" \) | while read file; do /usr/local/bin/striptracks.sh -f "$file" -a :eng:und -s :eng; done